jguadagno/jguadagno.github.io/_posts/2020-04-12-build-sign-and-deploy-nuget-packages-with-azure-pipelines.md

 * Chose 'Release'
 * Click 'Run'

 This will take your to the job details page.
-Assuming everything runs successfully, you will get a green check mark and we can see the release build in the Artifacts.
+Assuming everything runs successfully, you will get a green checkmark and we can see the release build in the Artifacts.

 * Click on 'Artifacts'